2026 ICD-10-CM Diagnosis Code Z89

 Limb Loss

-People can lose all or part of an arm or leg for a number of reasons.
+People can lose all or part of an arm or leg for many reasons.
 Common ones include:

-• Problems with blood circulation.
+• Problems with the flow of blood through your body.
 These may be the result of atherosclerosis or diabetes.
-Severe cases may result in amputation.
+Severe cases may result in amputation (the surgical removal of a limb).

 Recovery from the loss of a limb can be hard.
 Sadness, anger, and frustration are common.
-If you are having a tough time, talk to your doctor.
+If you are having a tough time, talk to your health care provider.
 Treatment with medicine or counseling can help.

 [Learn More in MedlinePlus]